Consolidated Bank of Kenya

 Consolidated Bank of Kenya commonly known as Consolidated Bank, is a commercial bank in Nairobi, Kenya, East Africa's largest economy.
 It is licensed by the Central Bank of Kenya.

 Overview

-Consolidated Bank is a medium-sized financial services provider in Kenya, focusing on meeting the banking needs of small and medium-sized enterprises in the country.
-As of December 2017, the Bank's total asset valuation stood at about US$133.6 million (KES: 13.5 billion), with Shareholders' Equity valued at about US$10.5 million (KES: 1.06 billion).
-As at December 2017, the Bank was rated number 33, by assets, out of 40 licensed banks in Kenya.
+Consolidated Bank is a medium-sized financial services provider in Kenya.
+As of December 2017, the bank's total asset valuation stood at about US$133.6 million (KES: 13.5 billion), with Shareholders' Equity valued at about US$10.5 million (KES: 1.06 billion).
+As at December 2017, the bank was rated number 33, by assets, out of 40 licensed banks in Kenya.

 History

-The Bank was incorporated in 1989, as a result of the merger of the following nine insolvent financial institutions:
+The bank was incorporated in 1989, as a result of the merger of the following nine insolvent financial institutions: